AGENTS & TAXES

 Hire A CPA

-Hiring a CPA is worth the financial cost.
-A good CPA will save you time and money.
-You will not have to worry as much about missed items or items being done incorrectly.
-Keep up with all receipts and bills to help your CPA more easily maximize your deductions.
 It is important to always consult with your CPA before filing your taxes and use only his or her advice.
 Below are a few tax deduction ideas that real estate agents can discuss with his or her CPA.

 Automobile & Transportation: Car Washes, parking fees, registration fees and taxes, vehicle loan interest, tolls - My CPA suggests that I use the Standard Mileage Deduction, which is a simple method where you take a cost per mileage driven for business.
 Your CPA can walk you through the best option for your vehicle deduction.

-Education and Training: Books, coaching, classes
+Education and Training: Books, coaching, classes, travel for that training

 Gifts: The IRS allows real estate agents $25 to spend on client gifts.
 If you add your branding to the gift, the gift then becomes a marketing material and has different requirements.
 Check your state’s laws on real estate gifts and marketing.